 More cliffs at Cabo de São Vicente

-Visiting Cabo de Cabo de São Vicente (Cape St. Vicent) means going to the southwesternmost point in Portugal.
+Visiting Cabo de Cabo de São Vicente (Cape St. Vicent) means going to the southwesternmost point of Portugal.

 In this spot you’ll be able to enjoy a marvellous sunset and admire fabulous cliffs that ascend vertically from the Atlantic Ocean to a height of 75 meters.